Job prospects Carpenter near Toronto (ON)

 Explore current and future job prospects for Carpenters near Toronto (ON).
 These trends also apply to people working as a carpenter.

-The employment outlook will be fair for Carpenters (NOC 7271) in the Toronto region for the 2019-2021 period.
+The employment outlook will be good for Carpenters (NOC 7271) in the Toronto region for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - A moderate number of positions will become available due to retirements.

 There are several large infrastructure, industrial, and commercial developments taking shape across the region, which will support higher levels of construction activity.
 Construction is underway on the Port Lands Flood Protection Project and the refurbishment of the Darlington Nuclear Generating Station.
 There are also a number of transit projects in the works including the Eglinton Crosstown Light Rail Transit line, Scarborough Subway Extension, and expansions to the GO Transit network.
 Population growth driven by immigration and improved economic conditions should lead to steady housing activity in the Toronto area.
 Demand for renovation work will help boost residential construction as well.

 Here are some key facts about Carpenters in the Toronto region: